MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

      - **End by**: Stop generating work orders after the recurrence end date.
      - **End after # recurrences**: Work orders are generated after the specified number of recurrences is reached.

    - **Custom Dates**: Define dates to generate work orders that should be performed in addition to a recurrence if a pattern doesn't reflect your business needs.
 For example, to perform service on various holidays throughout the year.
-Custom date work orders won't be generated, unless a recurrence is provided.
+Custom date work orders aren't generated, unless a recurrence is provided.

 1. Select **Ok** and then select **Save**.